 Helping a Child Anxious About School Takes Time and Patience

-One thing you have to remember is that if you want to help a child with anxiety about school, it is going to take some time!
+One thing you have to remember is that if you want to help a child with anxiety about school, it will take some time!

 The worst thing you can do is rush through these tips.
 It will cause additional frustration for you and your child.
-By rushing your child, you may also be setting back any progress they may have made too.
+By rushing your child, you may also set back any progress they may have made too.

 Don’t rush it!
 Take your time.